Purree/instagram-notify-telegram-bot/README.md

 4. Copy db data into ./database/mysql if you have it else skip this step.
 5. Run `docker-compose up -d`.
 6. *Do it if you skip 3 step*
-   1. Run `docker-compose exec notifier-app bash`.
+   1. Run `docker-compose exec notifier-app bash` or `docker exec -it notifier-app /bin/bash`.
    2. Run `python migration.py`.